Tricia Helfer: Acting

-Helfer relocated to Los Angeles in 2002 to pursue a full-time acting career.
+Helfer relocated to Los Angeles in 2002 to pursue an acting career.
 Her first acting assignment was a co-starring role as Sarah on the television series Jeremiah.
-She later played a model named Ashleigh James on the May 16, 2002, episode of CSI: Crime Scene Investigation ("The Hunger Artist").
-In 2002, she played "Eva" in the independent film White Rush.
+She later played a model named Ashleigh James on the May 16, 2002 episode of CSI: Crime Scene Investigation ("The Hunger Artist").
+In 2002, she played Eva in the independent film White Rush.

 In 2003, she played Number Six on Battlestar Galactica.
 In 2004, she portrayed Farrah Fawcett in the telefilm Behind the Camera: The Unauthorized Story of Charlie's Angels.
 Concurrent with her role in Battlestar Galactica, Helfer began producing and hosting Canada's Next Top Model on May 31, 2006.
 She appeared in Spiral and The Green Chain later the same year.

 In October 2006, it was announced that Helfer would not return to host the second season of Canada's Next Top Model so she could concentrate on Battlestar Galactica.
-Helfer also played a major role in Electronic Arts Command & Conquer 3: Tiberium Wars, as the high-level Nod general Kilian Qatar, along with her Battlestar Galactica co-star, actress Grace Park.
+Helfer also played a major role in Electronic Arts' video game Command & Conquer 3: Tiberium Wars, as the high-level Nod general Kilian Qatar, along with her Battlestar Galactica co-star, actress Grace Park.
 She also starred in the episode "Roadkill" on the second season of Supernatural.

-Helfer had a recurring role on CBS' Two and a Half Men.
+Helfer had a recurring role on the CBS sitcom Two and a Half Men.
 She played Gail, best friend of Charlie's (Charlie Sheen) fiancée Chelsea (Jennifer Taylor).
 When Chelsea finds out that her friend is recovering from a breakup, she says she should do so at Charlie's house.
 Shortly after Chelsea and Charlie begin a trial separation, Gail begins a sexual relationship with Charlie.